VAISHNAVISUROJU/H1vaishnavi/README.md

 2. Why Python?
+• Ease of Learning: Python's syntax is simple and close to English, making it beginner-friendly.

  Simple Syntax: Its syntax resembles plain English, making it beginner-friendly.
  Versatility: Used in web development, data science, AI/ML, automation, and more.
  Extensive Libraries: Python has libraries like NumPy, Pandas for specific needs.